airpair/solving-the-stable-marriage-problem-with-erlang/post.md

-Notice that I've taken the approach of "letting them run until they're quiet" here, with anidle timeout of 100ms - i.e. if no man has reported a new match or a broken match, then all marriages have stablized.
+Notice that I've taken the approach of "letting them run until they're quiet" here, with an idle timeout of 100ms - i.e. if no man has reported a new match or a broken match, then all marriages have stablized.

 The dataset is taken from [Rosetta Code](http://rosettacode.org/wiki/Stable_marriage_problem), and running this experiment yields the following results: